Salkantay Trail: Towards Machu Picchu

 Day 1/ Cusco,Mollepata and Soraypampa

-The departure takes place in Cusco, our first destination is the village of Mollepata, where the trekkers are greeted with a delicious breakfast provided to warm up and give energy for the hike to the starting point of the trail.
+The departure takes place in Cusco, and our first destination is the village of Mollepata, where a friendly host greets the trekkers with a delicious breakfast to warm them up and give them energy for the hike to the starting point of the trail.

 Day 2/ Soraypampa to Chaullay